-On our hunt to find the best car insurance in Arizona, we looked at several different companies and compared their rates, coverages, discounts, customer satisfaction and more.
-While the state’s insurance rates are on par with the national average, you can find companies that offer great service and coverage at affordable rates.
-Based on our research, the best car insurance companies in Arizona are State Farm, Allstate, Progressive, Farmers, and USAA.
+On our hunt to find the best car insurance in Arizona, we looked at several different companies and compared their rates, coverages, discounts, customer satisfaction, and more.
+While the state’s insurance rates have risen sharply since 2021, you can still find companies that offer strong service and coverage at competitive prices by shopping around.
+Current market trackers indicate Arizona averages roughly $650–$1,100 per year for minimum coverage and about $2,400–$3,100 for full coverage (see Bankrate and NerdWallet).
+Based on recent satisfaction, availability, and coverage depth, the best car insurance companies in Arizona include State Farm, Allstate, Progressive, Farmers, and USAA (eligibility required), and brands like GEICO and American Family are also competitive for many profiles.
 Some of the top picks for Arizona also were included in our national list of best car insurance companies.

 Compare the Best Car Insurance Companies in Arizona